How is a cannabis addiction treated?

-We will tailor a bespoke treatment programme that will address your needs— body, mind, and spirit!
-Tackling Cannabis rehab in this manner is the first steps in getting your life back on track.
-Your individualised drug rehab programme might include individual therapy, group therapy, family therapy and a wide array of other treatment services designed to ensure you receive the highest standard of addiction treatment and achieve sustained recovery.
+We tailor a bespoke treatment programme that will address your needs— body, mind, and spirit!
+Tackling a cannabis addiction in this manner is one of the first steps in getting your life back on track.
+Your individualised drug rehab programme might include individual therapy, group therapy, family therapy and a wide array of other treatment services designed to ensure you receive the highest standard of addiction treatment and achieve a sustained recovery.

 Cannabis (also known as marijuana) is the most popular recreational drug used in society today, and it knows no barriers in terms of age, race, sex, or social status.
 Over 40% of the UK population over the age of 12 has used cannabis at least once in their lifetime.

-Although there are over 400 chemicals in a cannabis plant, the one responsible for altering brain function is THC, or delta-9-tetrahydrocannabinol.
-Cannabis growers genetically enhance their plants to increase its levels of THC, making it even more powerful and addictive.
+Although there are over 400 chemicals in a cannabis plant, the one responsible for altering brain function is THC or delta-9-tetrahydrocannabinol.
+Cannabis growers genetically enhance their plants to increase their levels of THC, making it even more powerful and addictive.

 Cannabis is a psychotropic drug, the effects of which can be mildly psychedelic.
 Although the high usually brings feelings of relaxation and sensuous pleasure, users may also experience extreme paranoia and anxiety.
 It’s also considered a “gateway” drug, which means it often leads to the use of other more dangerous drugs, such as heroin or cocaine.

 The most common signs and symptoms of cannabis addiction depend on its frequency of use, the variations in which it can be consumed, or the strength administered.
 Some common symptoms of addiction include...

 - Not looking after yourself and not keeping on top of personal hygiene is commonly seen in addicts.